eeeschwartz/content-guide/pages/punctuation.md

 **Hyphen (-)**

-> The hyphen is used for words like full-time, little-known and well-being.
+> Use hyphen as joiners, such as for compound modifiers: full-time, little-known and well-being.

 > *	To avoid ambiguity: Use a hyphen whenever ambiguity would result if it were omitted: